lrq3000/pyFileFixity/README.rst

 There are only 2 ways to add redundancy:

--  the simple way to add redundancy is to **duplicate** the object, but for data storage, this eats up a lot of storage and is not optimal.
+-  the simple way to add redundancy is to **duplicate** the object (also called replication), but for data storage, this eats up a lot of storage and is not optimal.
 -  the second way, and the best, optimal tools ever invented to recover from data corruption, are the **error correction codes** (forward error correction), which are a way to smartly produce redundant codes